 \section{Abstract}

-It is known that the colored Jones polynomial of an $A$-adequate link has a well-defined tail consisting of stable coefficients, and that the coefficients of the tail carry geometric and topological information of an $A$-adequate link complement.
-We use the ribbon graph expansion of the Kauffman bracket to show that a power series similar to the tail of the colored Jones polynomial can be defined for \emph{all} links, and that it is constant if and only if the link is non $+$-adequate. \\ \ \\ \textbf{Keywords.} colored Jones polynomial, adequate link, stability, tail.
+It is known that the colored Jones polynomial of a $+$-adequate link has a well-defined tail consisting of stable coefficients, and that the coefficients of the tail carry geometric and topological information on the $+$-adequate link complement.
+We show that a power series similar to the tail of the colored Jones polynomial for $+$-adequate links can be defined for \emph{all} links, and that it is trivial if and only if the link is non $+$-adequate. \\ \ \\ \textbf{Keywords.} colored Jones polynomial, adequate link, stability, tail.